Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 The first thing we're going to do is reorganize these handlers into one class named **ShippingPolicy**.

 1. In the **Shipping** project, delete **OrderPlacedHandler.cs** and **OrderBilledHandler.cs**.
-1. Create a new class called `ShippingPolicy` in the Shipping project, containing a logger and implementing both the `IHandleMessages<OrderBilled>` and `IHandleMessages<OrderBilled>` interfaces, which we'll implement in basically the same way as the classes we deleted:
+1. Create a new class called `ShippingPolicy` in the Shipping project, containing a logger and implementing both the `IHandleMessages<OrderPlaced>` and `IHandleMessages<OrderBilled>` interfaces, which we'll implement in basically the same way as the classes we deleted:

 snippet: EmptyShippingPolicy